Package version: TourviaApp 7.32.0 | July 2026

 Address source

 Markers are placed based on geocoded addresses.
-Your admin configures whether RouteForce uses the Shipping Address or the Billing Address for Accounts.
+Your admin configures whether Tourvia uses the Shipping Address or the Billing Address for Accounts.
 If a record has no valid coordinates, it will not appear on the map.

 3. Marker Popups and Actions